fiatconnect/specification/fiatconnect-api.md

 of fiat currency the user should expect to recieve in exchange for `cryptoAmount` worth of the cryptocurrency.

 The `quote.fiatType`, `quote.cryptoType`, `quote.fiatAmount`, and `quote.cryptoAmount` fields in the response body MUST correspond to the query parameters provided to the endpoint.
 The `quote.guaranteedUntil` field represents the time that the quote is guaranteed until, as a UNIX timestamp.
-A server MAY choose to provide this value.
-If it does not, the client should assume that the server makes no guarantees about the actual conversion rate when performing a transfer for the given quote.
-If a server provides this value in the response, it MUST honor the provided conversion rate when initiating transfers until the time indicated in the `quote.guaranteedUntil` field.
+The `quote.quoteId` field is an identifier for the quote that is unique for the user who requested it, and is used by the client to initiate a transfer at the conversion rate and fee amount given by the quote.
+A server MUST provide `quote.guaranteedUntil` and `quote.quoteId`, and MUST honor the provided conversion rate and fee when initiating transfers until the time indicated in the `quote.guaranteedUntil` field.

 The `quote.settlementTimeLowerBound` and `quote.settlementTimeUpperBound` fields are optional return values, representing the lower and upper bounds for transaction settlement time using a particular `FiatAccountType` respectively.
 A server MAY include these in the response.
 If included, these MUST be strings representing time deltas in number of seconds.
 If included, a server